SeryioGonzalez/Azure_IoT_Lab/day0/README.md

 # Creation of original resources
 In order to start with the second part of the lab, we need to create the environment.
-We will use an automation script and the Azure Portal CLI.
+We will use an automation script and the Azure Portal CLI in case you do not have a local BASH environment as in a Mac PC.
 For this open the CLI as highlighted in the following image.

 ![Lab](../images/summary-1.PNG "Summary")